I HOPE IT'S HELPFUL

 But while researchers try to nail down the impact on overall health, data is mounting when it comes to some specifics.
 Here are several potential benefits:

-Bass says this is pretty definite.
+1. Easing depression and stress Bass says this is pretty definite.
 “The release from orgasm does much to calm people.
 It helps with sleep, and that is whether we talk about solo sex or sex with a partner,” she says.

 But wait, there’s more.
 A recent study of college students at the State University of New York in Albany suggests that semen acts as an antidepressant.
 Females in the study who were having sex without condoms (see safe sex caution, above) had fewer signs of depression than women who used condoms or abstained from sex.